Print

 3 — Opening the waterside

-With the outlet, feed, and make-up valves locked and tagged closed, and the air vent valve locked and tagged open, remove all inspection opening closures.
+With the outlet, feed, and make-up valves locked and tagged in the closed position, and the air vent valve locked and tagged in the open position, remove all inspection opening access covers.

-Look for signs of gasket leakage and potential corrosion of the gasket seating surface (which could prevent a good seal).
-Inspect all handhole and manway yoke bolts and nuts for deterioration (which could prevent uniform tightening of the gasket).
-Using a battery-operated light, inspect the waterside (in accordance with all applicable confined space entry procedures) and evaluate the scale and corrosion condition.
+Look for signs of gasket leakage and potential corrosion of the gasket seating surface which could prevent a good seal.
+Inspect all handhole and manway yoke bolts and nuts for deterioration which could prevent uniform tightening of the gasket.
+Using a battery-operated light, inspect the waterside, in accordance with all applicable confined space entry procedures and evaluate the scale and corrosion condition.
 Wash down the boiler and attempt to move all scale and sediment out of the washout openings at the bottom of the boiler.
-Any scale and sediment not removed will trap moisture and oxygen and corrode the boiler.
+Any scale and sediment not removed may trap moisture and oxygen and corrode the boiler.

 4 — Drying all surfaces

-Depending on ambient air temperature, a fan can be used to blow dry the waterside.
+Depending on ambient air temperature and humidity, a fan can be used to blow dry the waterside.
 Electric air heaters can be used on the fireside to warm and dry out the waterside.
 It is not recommended to use fuel-fired air heaters because of the potential of adding moisture or getting petroleum products on the waterside or soot on the fireside.

 5 — Performing examination

 Closely examine all surfaces showing potential leakage.
 Dye-penetrant examination is an inexpensive method to check leaks for potential cracking.
 A pressure test may be required before startup.
-Refer to the National Board Inspection Code, Part RB-1000 through 5000, and the National Board Web site for guidance.
+Refer to the National Board Inspection Code, Part 2, Section 1, for guidance.

 6 — Determining if any repairs are required

-Make repairs using an organization meeting jurisdiction requirements.
-In most cases, the jurisdiction will require an R Stamp.
-A listing of R organizations can be found in the Manufacturer/Repair Directory.
+Required repairs should only be conducted using an organization meeting jurisdictional requirements.
+In most cases, the jurisdiction will require an organization to hold an R Certificate of Authorization.
+A listing of R certificate holders can be found in the Manufacturer and Repair Directory.

 After examinations and repairs are completed, fireside surfaces can be swabbed with neutral mineral oil to prevent further corrosion.
 It is important to remember that the initial light-off may be a little smoky until the oil is burnt off or the boiler water is hot enough to evaporate the oil.